ivan-bilan/NLP-and-Data-Science-Spotlights/README.md

 However, pandarallel gives you a very quick and intuitive way of making your pandas analysis faster by just changing `df.apply(func)` to `df.parallel_apply(func)`.

+#### Spotlight №40 (June 2, 2020)
+A text processing utility called "Texthero": https://github.com/jbesomi/texthero

+Texthero is very light-weight and easy to use NLP processing library that provides high-level and easy-to-use functions to do a lot of tasks like preprocessing, keyword extraction, topic modeling, clustering, and even various types of visualizations.
+It definitely deserves your attention, currently, it only has 30 stars on GitHub, but for the functionality and ease of use it provides, it deserves a lot more.
+Give it a try!

 ### Follow me for more content like this:
 - LinkedIn: https://www.linkedin.com/in/ivan-bilan/